1/ The Mucosal Immune System of the pig and the sheep.

 -To do detail study on the occurrence, distribution, survival, antimicrobial resistance pattern, virulence factor etc of E. coli O157 on each meat delivery points.

--To do survey for the presence of human outbreaks in the area in question and risk assessment study and its potential implications as health hazard to consumers
+-To do survey for the presence of human outbreaks in the area in question and risk assessment study and its potential implications as health hazard to consumers.

 -Locate the major point where safety problem occurs along the meat export chain, assisting abattoirs in safety management system for the implementation of HACCP plan.